KirchnerS/Masterarbeit/README.md

 This repository contains the code for my Master's Thesis.

 ### Requirements
-The required packages can be install with the help of the requirements.txt
+The required packages can be installed with the help of the requirements.txt

 ```
 pip install -r requirements.txt